Introduction to Strachan and Co coins - South Africa's first indigenous currency

 Interestingly Brisley, as Secretary of the Griqua Raad, was one of the first beneficiaries of land from the Griquas under Adam Kok when he secured Lot 20 "Wintershoek" in August 1874 - the same year the S&Co token coins were first released.

-In the course of our investigation into the various grants of land made by the late Griqua Government, among other titles the following were produced:
+(Report in the Parliamentary Library, Cape Town) In the course of our investigation into the various grants of land made by the late Griqua Government, among other titles the following were produced:

 We are of the opinion that these grants should on no account be confirmed, as it is quite clear that it is a barefaced attempt to give Strachan & Co an unfair monopoly to the inconvenience of the public at large.
 The grantees claim, we understand, that they are entitled to select the ground along the banks of the river as long as the limits of the extent allow; the outspans themselves are not larger than any should be, and no portion of them should, in our opinion, be alienated from the public, the more so when it is considered that if the ground be taken as stated the grantees will have the monopoly of every part of the river where a drift can be made or a place of business erected on the present line of road from this territory to the neighbouring colony of Natal.
+What makes these grants still more objectionable is the fact that they were made by the Griqua Government to a firm in which their Secretary, Mr Brisley, was and still is a partner, and this was told to us by Mr Thomas Strachan, the other partner, who informed us that the firm in question consisted of himself and Mr Brisley.
+We would draw your attention to the date of the grants, the 24th June 1874, a time when a general rush or scramble appears to have been made for grants of land, being immediately after Mr Orpen's announcement here that the Colonial Government meant very shortly to take a more active part in the government of the country. |

 This Grant to Brisley on perpetual quitrent was authorised at Cape Town on 1st July 1879 and carries the official embossed "Public seal of the settlement at Cape Town".
 The Grant (full document on right) is signed by the Governor and High Commissioner, Sir Henry Bartle Frere and by the Commissioner of Crown Lands.
 The deed is for the farm "Rietfontein" which measures 1295 morgen in extent in the Mount Currie (Kokstad) district of East Griqualand.
 The deed has three revenue stamps, four pound, twelve shilling and three penny.

-Brisley was the official who announced in 1872 that the name of the capital of East Griqualand would be "Kokstad".
+Brisley was the official who announced in 1872 that the name of the capital

-Images below: key parts of the original land grant to Charles Brisley
+of East Griqualand would be "Kokstad".
+Images below: key parts of the original land grant to Charles Brisley |

 It was Sir Bartle Frere who requested the Standard Bank to consider opening branches or agencies at Kokstad and St Johns River without delay in 1878 after East Griqualand was annexed to the Cape.
 The bank viewed the matter premature especially as imperial coinage could not be easily brought into this remote region.
-On Frere's insistence the bank sent sent William Henry Doidge, branch visiting officer, and Thomas Jones David, acting accountant at Colesbeg to visit the “newly acquired territory annexed by the Cape” .
+On Frere's insistence the bank sent sent William Henry Doidge, branch visiting officer, and Thomas Jones David, acting accountant at Colesbeg to visit the newly acquired territory annexed by the Cape .
 They arrived in Kokstad in early October 1878, opening the bank's doors on 25 October 1878 and immediately accepted the trade tokens produced by the Strachan and Co stores (set one (S&Co)) as the bona fide currency for the region known as East Griqualand (see official bank brochure below).

 Image Left: Sir Henry Bartle Frere, K.C.B., K.C.G.S.J.